 Every quarter, 5% of total yogdaan received goes to one or more verified goshalas in India — registered cow-shelters that care for abandoned, injured, or non-productive cattle.
 If you wish to know which goshalas received contributions, simply write to us at hello@sumeeran.com and we'll share the details and receipts privately.

-The panchang calculations, festival database, and shloka library are human-curated by people who know the traditions.
+The panchang calculations, festival database, and shloka library are human-curated by people who know the tradition.
 Personalization is automated — your deity, your language, your tithi — but no spiritual content is AI-written.
 We don't believe a model can substitute for lineage.

 Your name, WhatsApp number, and chosen deity are stored only to send your daily message.
 We never sell, share, or use it for ads.
 Cancel and we delete everything within 7 days.
 Full details in our privacy policy.